This Crockpot Potatoes and Green Beans with ham is a very quick meal to put together and is so hearty and delicious.

 💖 Why You'll Love This Recipe

-This green beans, potatoes, and ham dish is so easy to love because of the unique mix of flavors.
+This green beans and potatoes recipe with ham is so easy to love because of the unique mix of flavors.
 A touch of cinnamon and cloves brings out the natural flavors of the ham and takes it up a notch, making it "company worthy."
 The addition of the thyme pairs nicely with the green beans without overpowering.

 🥘 Ingredients